6.3.6. Naming Rules#

 • Avoid abbreviations.

-• Exception: when the abbreviation is more common than the full word.
+• Exception: When the abbreviation is more common than the full word.

 • Exception: For well-known acronyms.